phillipberndt/autorandr/README.md

 ### Hook scripts

-Three more scripts can be placed in the configuration directory (as (as defined by the [XDG spec](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html), usually `~/.config/autorandr` or `~/.autorandr` if you have an old installation for user configuration and `/etc/xdg/autorandr` for system wide configuration):
+Three more scripts can be placed in the configuration directory (as defined by the [XDG spec](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html), usually `~/.config/autorandr` or `~/.autorandr` if you have an old installation for user configuration and `/etc/xdg/autorandr` for system wide configuration):